aniketsharmagit/Machine-Learning/README.md

 # Machine-Learning
-It focuses on the various datasets which are trained and tested using the machine learning algorithms.
+It focuses on the various datasets which are trained and tested by using the machine learning algorithms.